treeverse/lakeFS/docs/setup/import.md

 1. Perform the import from a machine with access to your database, and on the same region of your destination bucket.

-1. You can download the `lakefs` binary from [here](https://github.com/treeverse/lakeFS/releases).
+1. You can download the `lakefs` binary from [here](https://github.com/treeverse/lakeFS/releases){: .button-clickable}.
 Make sure you choose one compatible with your installation of lakeFS.

 1. Use a configuration file like the one used to start your lakeFS installation.
 This will be used to access your database.
 An example can be found [here](../reference/configuration.html#example-aws-deployment).